 What you choose in the end depends on the jigsaw of the renovation or the build.
 But even if you need to use an 8mm product, we’d still recommend you choose one that’s got an HDF core, rather than an MDF one.

 Let us help you choose the right flooring

 We’re a direct laminate flooring supplier and offer the latest colours and trends available in laminate flooring.

 Don’t be overwhelmed by the choices out there.
-At Karma Flooring you can be confident that we only stock premium quality flooring at our Bayswater showroom.
-Our staff is trained to give you the advice you need to choose the product that sticks to your budget and suits your lifestyle and needs.
+At Karma Flooring you can be confident that we only stock premium quality flooring at our Bayswater, Epping, Carrum Downs and Traralgon showrooms.
+Our staff are trained to give you the advice you need to choose the product that sticks to your budget and suits your lifestyle and needs.

 Come on in for a chat!